charanrajesh1/Paddy-Crop-Disease-Detection/README.md

-# Paddy Crop Disease Detection
+# Paddy Crop Disease Detection using CNN: a deep learning framework for sustainable agriculture

 This project uses Deep Learning (TensorFlow/Keras) to detect and classify diseases in rice (paddy) crops from leaf images.